Culture

 Sensu is a tool used to create wind, also called Ogi(扇).

-We can use it all year round, but summer is the best time to use it.
+We can use it all year round, but summer is the best time.
 Why don’t you gracefully take the coolness out of the air while flapping a Sensu as one of the coolest summer traditions?

 The beginning of Sensu